|

 therefore make the scar less obvious.

-- If you prefer the two-piece bra/belt set, you might consider
+- If you like the two-piece bra/belt set, you might consider

 adding a stomach drape to your costume.
 This is jewelry or beaded